BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - [LONGER LOCKDOWN](https://www.nexusmods.com/cyberpunk2077/mods/23219) turns the start of the game into a proper starting zone in Watson, with real gaps between the Act 1 missions.
  - [Live A Little](https://www.nexusmods.com/cyberpunk2077/mods/13271) makes quest timers longer and raises the early story money, so you have to go earn it.
- - [Take a Breather](https://www.nexusmods.com/cyberpunk2077/mods/23290) adds pauses between later quests, and locks parts of the city behind Street Cred.
+ - [Take a Breather](https://www.nexusmods.com/cyberpunk2077/mods/23290) adds pauses between later quests, and some quests need a minimum Street Cred.
+Its store and club locks are covered in [Street Cred and Locked Areas](#street-cred-and-locked-areas).
  - [HALTED HANAKO 2.0](https://www.nexusmods.com/cyberpunk2077/mods/23852) stops the Hanako meeting from starting on its own.
 It only happens when you call her.
  - [Panam quest timer edits](https://www.nexusmods.com/cyberpunk2077/mods/17541) and [Rachel's call delayed](https://www.nexusmods.com/cyberpunk2077/mods/17507) space out Panam's and Rachel's quests.
  - [Delete "A Few Weeks Tops"](https://www.nexusmods.com/cyberpunk2077/mods/16932), [Hanako Call - No Rush](https://www.nexusmods.com/cyberpunk2077/mods/16926) and A Like Supreme - No Rush cut the lines that rush you.
  - [OPLI](https://www.nexusmods.com/cyberpunk2077/mods/21623) moves Phantom Liberty so it fits the story better.
- - [Immersive Fixers](https://www.nexusmods.com/cyberpunk2077/mods/15460) makes fixers introduce themselves after you do NCPD jobs in their district, instead of calling you out of nowhere.

->[!IMPORTANT]
->Take a Breather needs a new save.
-Don't add it, remove it, or change its modules in the middle of a playthrough, or places will stay locked.
-Also, don't buy an apartment through EZEstates until the fixer messages you about it and the map shows it unlocked.

 <Details>
 <summary>Act 1 Timeline</summary>